About Us and FAQs

 Where does the chocolate come from?

 We run around the world searching for the world’s best artisan chocolate bars.
 The beans are typically grown in rainforest areas, close to the equator.
-In some instances the chocolate is made locally (for example, The Grenada Chocolate Company, Pacari and Menakao).
-But most often (95%+ of the time) the beans are shipped out of the country of cocoa cultivation to a manufacturer, and these manufacturers are located all over the world — from Australia to Austria and Washington State to Wales.
+In some instances the chocolate is made at cocoa origin.
+But most often the beans are shipped out of the country of cocoa cultivation to a manufacturer, and these manufacturers are located all over the world — from Woodstock to Warsaw and Brooklyn to Budapest.

 How many different chocolate bars do you stock?

 At the moment we stock over 800 individual bars from over 80 small batch makers around the world.
 We’ve sampled around literally thousands of bars in our search for the very best craft chocolate the world has to offer.